Sey56/paracore-help/docs/user-guide/script-inspector.md

 # Script Inspector

-The Script Inspector, located on the right side of the RAP application, provides a detailed view of the currently selected script.
+The Script Inspector, located on the right side of the Paracore application, provides a detailed view of the currently selected script.
 It allows you to review script metadata, adjust parameters, view execution results, and initiate script runs.

 ## Inspector Tabs